Lucasjh/learn_command_line_exercises/chapter_4/Readme.md

 Can you make a temp directory?

 Yes.
 Use 'mkdir tmp'

 Can you make a log directory in your class directory?

 Yes.
-Use 'git log'
+Done.